-"Oh boy, this is an interesting one.
 When you're choosing your dorm at Drexel, you have so many options, and each has their positives and negatives.
 My first year, I lived in Myers, as part of the Engineering Learning Community (ELC).
-Although the common bathrooms were not always the cleanest, and the dorm wasn't the flashiest, I'd recommend it to anyone.
-Living in the ELC helped me get my homework done, and really taught me when to work and when to play.
-I met some of my best friends living in the learning community, who I ended up living with the next year.
-Plus, the air conditioner was great.
-If you're looking for suite style, and want a big crowd, go for Race.
-If you're looking for something more traditional, and a bit more modern looking, Millennium is the way to go.
-Suite style dorms are nice, but I feel traditional is the way to go.
-With an open door policy, and plenty of people, there's always something going on." - Joe Galante '23 (Computer Engineering)
+Although the common bathrooms were not always the cleanest, and the dorm wasn't the flashiest, I'd still recommend it because of the community.
+Living in the ELC helped me get my homework done, and taught me time management.
+I met some of my best friends there, who I ended up living with the next year.
+Plus, the A/C was great.
+If you're looking for a more modern-looking dorm, choose Millennium (or Milly).
+Towers is also a good choice if you like huge rooms, but the floors are separated by gender.
+Bentley is only for Honors students but sometimes they take people in.
+Don't apply to Kelly.
+If you're looking for a suite style, and want a bigger crowd, go for Race or Van R. Suite dorms are nice, but traditional is better to make new friends.
+With an open-door policy, and plenty of people, there's always something going on.

 Where are the best places to eat?